 Types of Probation Violations

-There are two ways you can violate your probation.
+If you get new charges that can violate your probation.
 If you are arrested and charged with a new crime while you are on probation, the probation department will file a petition to revoke your probation even before you are convicted of a new crime.
 Now you need a lawyer to fight both your new case and your probation revocation.

 Know Your Rights

-With The McShane Firm on your side, we can petition the court to get you over to the work release center while you await the Gagnon I hearing so you can keep your job.
+With The McShane Firm on your side, we can petition the court to get you over to the work release center or out on HA/EM while you await the Gagnon I hearing so you can keep your job.
 Many times, after you get arrested, your probation officer will come see you and try to get you to waive your Gagnon I hearing.
 They don’t always tell you what you are doing and what rights you are giving up.
 You should always consult with an attorney before waiving any of your rights!

 If you are facing a probation revocation, call us immediately.
 Time is of the essence.
 We are here to help you.
 (717) 657-3900